awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 1. In the upper\-left corner of the page, select **New EC2 Experience**\.
 You cannot complete this task using the old console experience\.

-1. From the Region selector in the navigation bar, select the Region for the Wavelength Zone\.
+1. From the navigation bar, choose the **Regions** selector and then choose the Region\.

 1. On the navigation pane, choose **EC2 Dashboard**\.